What’s happening in Botswana?

 The fight for decriminalisation

-A student at the University of Botswana is currently the lead plaintiff in a case to legalise homosexuality in Botswana.
+A student at the University of Botswana has been the lead plaintiff in a case to legalise homosexuality in Botswana.

 LEGABIBO – Lesbians, Gays and Bisexuals of Botswana – is the country’s main LGBTQ advocacy group, and in 2017, LEGABIBO successfully applied to join the case as a friend of the court.